Indiran-525/Verilog-HDL/README.md

    - The result of adder is again stored in the accumulator.
    - MAC units are used widely in DSP and CNN.
    - Implementation is done using behavioral modelling.

+3. ## Booth Multiplier

+   -Booth's Algorithm is a quick and efficient way of calculating the product of two signed numbers in
+    its two's complement form.
+   -Multiplication is basically repeated addition and